dmilicic/Android-Clean-Boilerplate/README.md

 import com.kodelabs.boilerplate.domain.repository.MessageRepository;
 ```

-As you can see, there is **no mention of any Android code.** That is the **main benefit** of this approach.
+As you can see, there is **no mention of any Android code**.
+That is the **main benefit** of this approach.
+Also, we do not care about specifics of the UI or database, we just call interface methods that someone somewhere in the outer layer will implement.

 ## **Testing our interactor**

-We can now run and test our interactor without running an emulator.
+We can now run and test our Interactor without running an emulator.
 So let's write a simple **JUnit** test to make sure it works:

 ```
 @Test